tarotum/react-github-api/readme.md

 ### Description:

-This is a training project, for learning react and redux in practice with real api
+This is a training project, for learning react and Apollo Graphql in practice with real api.

 ### Development plans: